dageron20/geometric_lib/docs/README.md

     return 2 * math.pi * r
 ### Commit
-The function calculates the area and perimeter of a circle using one input number
+The function calculates the area and perimeter of a circle using one input number 1)Takes r - the radius of a circle, outputs the area of ​​the circle 2)Takes r - the radius of the circle, outputs the perimeter of the circle

 ## Rectangle